romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 - According to [Moreno _et al._, (2001)](https://doi.org/10.1144/jgs.158.4.601), it is located at the base of the layered pyroxenite-dunite-chromitite association where it overlies harzburgites at the bottom of the *Herbeira* cliffs.
 The pyroxenite-dunite-chromitite association is thought to preserve a lower crustal magmatic stratigraphy (notably based on PGE concentrations; see (**Section 3.2**) and to be in tectonic contact against the E part (mostly harzburgites) of the Herbeira massif.
 This interpretation is conditioned to the questionable tectonic significance of the Trans-Herbeira Fault (THF), as discussed in detail in **Stop 1.7**.

 - According to Brown _et al._, (2009) and Llana-Fúnez & Brown _et al._, (2012), the petrologic Moho is represented by the E contacts of the ultramafic massifs and the granulites.
 This interpretation is consistent with the formation of the layered pyroxenite-dunite-chromitite association within the mantle (Girardeau _et al._, 1989, Gravestock 1992, [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).

+> NOTE: Relate this to the 1-vs-2-arc issue.

 On geophysical grounds, Brown _et al._, (2009) and Llana-Fúnez & Brown _et al._, (2012) considered the whole Upper Tectonic Unit as analogue to a sub-continental mantle-crust transition, where the seismic Moho (_i.e._ strong P-wave reflector at around 8 km/s) corresponds to the contact between the eclogites and the quartzo-feldspathic gneisses.
 Note that, among the ultramafics, only the pyroxenites yielded mantle-like P-wave velocities whereas they do not reach the 8 km/s threshold in the serpentinized peridotites (Brown _et al._, 2009).
 Llana-Fúnez & Brown _et al._, (2012) also showed that the breakdown of Cpx to Plg strongly lowers seismic velocities in both the granulites and eclogites.
 This effect smoothes out the seimic discontinuity at the eclogite-gneiss contact (seismic Moho) but enhances the reflectivity of the ultramafic-granulite contact (petrological Moho)